 Franc Joseph the longest monarch of Austria was born & died at the Schönbrunn Palace in 1916.
 After WWI, the palace was acquired by the Austrian Republic and declared a museum.

 The architecture of the Schönbrunn Palace is as intriguing as the entire Palace.
-The dull yellow exteriors with red rooftop is a unique one not seen in other European famous architectures.
+The dull yellow exterior with a red rooftop is a unique one not seen in other European famous architecture.
 The architecture of the palace evolved through the different centuries & different reigns.
-Starting from a mansion, a game and ultimately turned into a Baroque styled Palace with 1400 rooms.
+Started from a mansion, a game and ultimately turned into a Baroque styled Palace with 1400 rooms.

-The enormous gardens of the Schonbrunn Palace was a prime attraction for me with perfectly placed manicured plants.
+The enormous gardens of the Schonbrunn Palace were a prime attraction for me with perfectly placed manicured plants.
 The perfect time to visit the palace is in the spring until fall when the flowers are in full bloom.
-The massive size roses decorated in the green hallway when exiting the palace towards the garden are perfect for Instagram worthy shots.
+The massive size roses decorated in the green hallway when exiting the palace towards the garden are perfect for Instagram-worthy shots.

-The gigantic sized gardens are perfectly trimmed and literally picture perfect.
-The sculptures well placed throughout the garden adds to the perfect view of the Gloriette.
+The gigantic-sized gardens are perfectly trimmed and literally picture-perfect.
+The sculptures well placed throughout the garden add to the perfect view of the Gloriette.

 Interested in Belvedere Palace?
 Check out the perfect Insta-worthy pictures of The Belvedere Palace.